We do the research

 Advantages of a Locking Mailbox

-• Help prevent theft of sensitive mail and prescriptions
+- Help prevent theft of sensitive mail, magazines, pictures, and prescriptions

-• Some mailboxes hold several days mail.
-Good if you go on a short trip
+- Some mailboxes hold several days mail.
+Great if you go on a short trip

 What Thieves Look For in Your Mail